Kurento/kurento/kurento-crowddetector/README.md

 kurento-crowddetector
 =====================

-Kurento Java Tutorial: WebRTC in loopback with crowd detector filter.
+Kurento Node.js Tutorial: WebRTC in loopback with crowd detector filter.

 Running this tutorial
 ---------------------